gramineproject/gramine/Documentation/devel/features.md

 Gramine virtualizes process/thread identifiers.
 In other words, in-Gramine PIDs and TIDs have no correlation with host-OS PIDs and TIDs.
 Each Gramine instance starts a main process with PID 1.

-Gramine supports a subset of pseudo-files under `/proc/[pid]`: more pseudo-files for the current process (aka `/proc/self`) and its threads, less pseudo-files for remote processes (e.g. children), and no pseudo-files for remote threads.
+Gramine implements a subset of pseudo-files under `/proc/[pid]`: more pseudo-files for the current process (aka `/proc/self`) and its threads, less pseudo-files for remote processes (e.g. children), and no pseudo-files for remote threads.
 See the list under "Related pseudo-files".